What Is Malware and How to Protect Against it?

 As its name suggests, malware pursues bad or adverse ends.
-What exactly these are varies from program to program.
-Some effects can be noticed immediately, whereas other remain unknown until the program is detected.
-Similarly, some of these are simply annoying (such as the opening of countless pop-up ads on your desktop) whereas others can cost you or your business significant of money.
-The amount of damage varies widely according to the type of device, and the amount of sensitive data which it contains.
+What exactly these do varies from program to program.
+Some effects can be noticed immediately, whereas others remain unknown until the program is detected.
+Similarly, some of these are simply annoying (such as the opening of countless pop-up ads on your desktop) whereas others can cost you or your business a significant sum of money.
+The amount of damage varies widely according to the type of device, and the amount of sensitive data it contains.

 In general, however, malware can cause the following problems: